chrismalcolm/scrabble-app/README.md

+# Scrabble App
+A web application to use the Python wordsolver to find the highest scoring move in a game of scrabble.

+TODO

+* Need to revisit this project
+* Need to update this README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>